apify/tester-mcp-client/README.md

 ## 🎯 What does Tester MCP Client do?

+When connected to [Actors-MCP-Server](https://apify.com/apify/actors-mcp-server) the Tester MCP Client provides an interactive chat interface where you can:

+- "What are the most popular Actors for social media scraping?"
+- "Show me the best way to use the Instagram Scraper"
+- "Which Actor should I use to extract data from LinkedIn?"
+- "Can you help me understand how to scrape Google search results?"

+## 📖 How does it work?

 The Apify MCP Client connects to a running MCP server over Server-Sent Events (SSE) and it does the following:

 - Initiates an SSE connection to the MCP server `/sse`.